China's third-child policy boosts shares in toy, diaper makers

 China's announcement on Monday to allow married couples to have up to three children - from the previous limit of two - also sent brokerage analysts scrambling to recommend stocks, despite a widely-shared perception that the policy shift won't have a sudden impact on the country's declining birth rate.

-Shares in toy maker Goldlok Holdings (Guangdong) Co jumped to their 10% daily limit for the second day, as did shares in Jinfa Labi Maternity & Baby Articles Co.
+Shares in toy maker Goldlok Holdings (Guangdong) Co (002348.SZ) jumped to their 10% daily limit for the second day, as did shares in Jinfa Labi Maternity & Baby Articles Co (002762.SZ).

-Other baby-related stocks, including milk powder maker Beingmate Co, baby products maker Shanghai Aiyingshi Co and toddler care equipment maker Ningbo David Medical Device Co also soared.
+Other baby-related stocks, including milk powder maker Beingmate Co (002570.SZ), baby products maker Shanghai Aiyingshi Co (603214.SS) and toddler care equipment maker Ningbo David Medical Device Co (300314.SZ) also soared.

-An index tracking the so-called “third baby concept” stocks, newly compiled by Hithink RoyalFlush Information Network Co, rose about 2.5% on Tuesday, while China’s benchmark stock index was roughly flat.
+An index tracking the so-called "third baby concept" stocks, newly compiled by Hithink RoyalFlush Information Network Co (300033.SZ), rose about 2.5% on Tuesday, while China's benchmark stock index (.CSI300) was roughly flat.

 Hu Yunlong, a Beijing-based hedge fund manager, said the sharp gains in such stocks were the result of "short-term speculation," as he sees limited immediate impact on corporate fundamentals.